Kicksecure/security-misc/README.md

 * The vivid kernel module is blacklisted as it's only required for testing and has been the cause of multiple vulnerabilities.

+* An initramfs hook sets the sysctl values in /etc/sysctl.d before init is executed so our hardening is enabled as early as possible.

 * The kernel panics on oopses to prevent it from continuing to run a flawed process and to deter brute forcing.